redis/redis-om-python/README.md

 Or, continue reading to see how Redis OM makes data validation a snap.

-### Data Validation
+## ✓ Validating Data With Your Model

 Redis OM uses [Pydantic](pydantic-url) to validate data based on the type annotations you assign to fields in a model class.

-This validation ensures that fields like `first_name`, which the `Customer` model marked as a `str`, are always string. **But every Redis OM model is also a Pydantic model**, so you can use Pydantic validators like `EmailStr`, `Pattern`, and many more for complex validation!
+This validation ensures that fields like `first_name`, which the `Customer` model marked as a `str`, are always strings. **But every Redis OM model is also a Pydantic model**, so you can use Pydantic validators like `EmailStr`, `Pattern`, and many more for complex validations!

-As an example, because we used the `EmailStr` validator, we'll get a validation error if we try to save a `Customer` with an invalid email address:
+For example, because we used the `EmailStr` type for the `email` field, we'll get a validation error if we try to save a `Customer` with an invalid email address:

 ```python
 Customer(